 <isindex> is an obsolete HTML element that puts a text field in a page for querying the document.

 <isindex> was providing a single line text input for entering a query string.
 When sent, the server would return a list of pages matching the query.
-It supports depended on both the browser and the server to react to the query.
+Its supports depended on both the browser and the server to react to the query.

 <isindex> is deprecated as of HTML 4.01, because the same behaviour can be achieved with an HTML form.
+All major browsers have now removed

 Like all other HTML elements, this element accepts the global attributes.